Josh Lowe Preview, Player Props: Rays vs. Red Sox

-The Tampa Bay Rays and Josh Lowe (.410 slugging percentage over his past 10 games, including one homer), take on starter Tanner Houck and the Boston Red Sox at Fenway Park, Tuesday at 7:10 PM ET.
+The Tampa Bay Rays and Josh Lowe (.425 slugging percentage over his past 10 games, including one homer), take on starting pitcher Brayan Bello and the Boston Red Sox at Fenway Park, Wednesday at 6:10 PM ET.

-In his last appearance, he went 1-for-4 with a double against the Blue Jays.
+He racked up two hits (going 2-for-5 with an RBI) in his most recent appearance against the Red Sox.

 Sportsbook Promo Codes